 The White Hart Inn

-At just over 500 years old, The White Hart Inn is one of Edinburgh’s oldest pubs.
 Found in the lively Grassmarket, just below Edinburgh Castle, the pub has a history of paranormal activity, including the sounds of doors being slammed and disembodied footsteps, the sensation of hair pulling and visions of the Edinburgh ghost in the form of dark shadows moving around the pub.

-As well as the ghost stories, White Hart Inn is rumored to be one of the spots where Burke and Hare would persuade pub patrons to stay at their home, offering them food, drinks, and a restful sleep before killing them and selling their bodies to the Edinburgh Medical School.
+As well as the ghost stories, White Hart Inn is rumoured to be one of the spots where Burke and Hare would persuade pub patrons to stay at their home, offering them food, drinks, and a restful sleep before killing them and selling their bodies to the Edinburgh Medical School.

 With dark history and possible ghost sightings, an evening spent drinking at the White Hart Inn is one of the best spooky things to do in Edinburgh.